-You might be knowing this as an offline RPG game.
+You might know this as an offline RPG game.
 Well, good news for you.
 The developers have brought the fan-famed world of Elder Scrolls to the online platform.

 A bit shoddy, the graphics still retain the soft hues of the original Elder Scrolls.
 And you get double the adventure and action in the MMO version.
-You get to explore the entire continent of Tamriel, and this includes the land of Skyrim.
+You get to explore Tamriel’s entire continent, including Skyrim’s land.

-What sets the gameplay aside is the aggregation of nine provinces, providing you with unlimited freedom over the world of Tamriel.
+The aggregation of nine provinces sets the gameplay aside, providing unlimited freedom over Tamriel’s world.
 You get to explore, fight, trade, and unearth countless mysteries.

 And since it’s an online game, the development never stops.
 The developing team is adding more and more content to the world.
-Which means you’ll never run out of adventures and side quests.
+This means you’ll never run out of adventures and side quests.

 The game features two modes: Adventure and Player vs. Player.
 You enter a world full of highly immersive and expansive geography, set in the land of Tamriel.

-The primary game objective is to retrieve the player’s soul, which has been sacrificed to a Deadric prince.
-At the start of the game, players have the choice of joining three factions and can unlock the fourth faction via an in-game purchase.
+The primary game objective is to retrieve the player’s soul, sacrificed to a Deadric prince.
+Players can join three factions and unlock the fourth faction at the game’s start via an in-game purchase.

-You get to experiment with weapons, armor, passive abilities, and different factions.
+You can experiment with weapons, armor, passive abilities, and different factions.
 Each quest in the game requires meticulous strategy, timing, and extensive knowledge of character roles.

 Why Play This:

 It is an excellent alternative to World of Warcraft since it follows along with the same immersive storyline aspects.
-You get to interact with other players in real-time, and the PvP setting only adds to the gameplay experience.
+You interact with other players in real time, and the PvP setting only adds to the gameplay experience.

 It also follows the concept of factions and races, which have become commonplace in MMORPGs.
 So the adventure is similar but the same, giving you that sliver of variety you were looking for.

-However, be mindful of the fact that this isn’t a free-to-play game.
+However, be mindful that this isn’t a free-to-play game.
 You must pay via a monthly subscription.

 Next, from the creators of PUBG, you have the fantasy MMO TERA.
 TERA expands on the explorative capacities of WOW, with over 80 regions to probe.
 And the in-game combat requires more strategy and timing than auto-aiming.